responsively-org/website/content/blog/learnings-that-led-to-screenshot-v2/index.md

 ## Few other minor changes that improved the speed

 1. Previously we were capturing the images and then adding a white background while processing it.
-Yes, the Chromium screenshot has transparent BG if there is no background set for the page.
-So we removed that additional step to process the background by setting a white BG for the document `body` before triggering the capture and removing it after.
+Yes, Chromium produces the screenshot with transparent background if there is no background set for the page.
+So we removed that additional step to process the image with white background overlay by setting a `background-color: white;` style for the document `body` before triggering the capture and removing it after.
 2. We changed the final output to `jpeg` format instead of `png` and found it faster.
 Chromium captures the image into a `NativeImage` object which has to be converted to one of the usable formats.

 <br />